Prologue (1969 film)

-Prologue is a 1970 National Film Board of Canada feature from Robin Spry, shot and set in Montreal and Chicago, blending drama with documentary sequences from the 1968 Democratic National Convention protests.
+Prologue is a 1969 National Film Board of Canada feature from Robin Spry, shot and set in Montreal and Chicago, blending drama with documentary sequences from the 1968 Democratic National Convention protests.

 Plot

 Jesse (John Robb) edits and sells an underground newspaper on the streets of Montreal.
-He is a firm believer in 'direct action' as a means of changing 'the system.'
+He firmly believes in 'direct action' as a means of changing 'the system.'
 He and his girlfriend (Elaine Maulus), meet an American draft dodger, David (Gary Rader), who is into 'spiritualism.'
-Torn between the two, Karen leaves Montreal to join David on a commune while Jesse travels to Chicago for the 1968 Democratic Convention.
+Torn between the two, Karen leaves Montreal to join David on a commune while Jesse travels to Chicago for the 1968 Democratic National Convention.
 Tired of David's abstract ideas, Karen leaves him and returns to her life with Jesse.

+Release

+The film premiered at the 30th Venice International Film Festival.

 Reception

 Canadian film historian Peter Morris wrote in 1984 about Prologue in The Film Companion, "One of the most important films of the sixties, widely released abroad and well-received by most foreign critics, that at the time was praised for its sensitivity and unpretentious realism, but that in retrospect seems more important for its persuasive and convincing encapsulation of the period's central (if false) dilemma: to drop out or change the system.
 Despite its documentary-like style, it was carefully scripted (before the Chicago convention); and in theme, style and acting, remains, more than a decade later, a testament to the (unfulfilled) potential of Canadian cinema of the time."